 School teams and teachers are invited to a half-day virtual workshop to reflect and re-envision a student-centered future.

-We are happy to introduce a new practical workshop for school teams and teachers to help you prepare for the future.
+We are happy to introduce a practical workshop for school teams and teachers to help you plan and prepare.
 With so much to think about, where do you start?
 Don’t worry — our experts are here to help you move forward.

 Each workshop includes a guidebook and the opportunity for continued support.